fivetran/dbt_tiktok_ads/README.md

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

 #### Disable Country Reports
 This package leverages the `campaign_country_report` table to help report on ad and campaign performance by country.
-However, if you are not actively syncing this report from your TikTok Ads connection, you may disable transformations for the `campaign_country_report` by adding the following variable configuration to your root `dbt_project.yml` file:
+However, if you are not actively syncing this report from your TikTok Ads connection, you may disable the transformations for the `campaign_country_report` by adding the following variable configuration to your root `dbt_project.yml` file:
 ```yml
 vars:
     tiktok_ads__using_campaign_country_report: False # True by default